ConorReynolds/botc-script-tool/README.md

 All of the character icons are taken from [clocktower.live](https://github.com/nicholas-eden/townsquare).
 The other icons are from [Font Awesome](https://fontawesome.com/).
 The fonts are all in the [IBM Plex family](https://www.ibm.com/plex/).
 The character text and jinxes are taken from the excellent [Blood on the Clocktower wiki](https://wiki.bloodontheclocktower.com).

+The sole JavaScript library we depend on is [fuzzysort](https://github.com/farzher/fuzzysort).

 [Blood on the Clocktower](https://bloodontheclocktower.com/) is a trademark of Steven Medway and [The Pandemonium Institute](https://www.thepandemoniuminstitute.com/).
 I’m not affiliated with them and they don’t endorse this tool.